 WRITER: The often-unrecognized creative hero is the wordsmith.
 Most people don’t give writing a second thought.
 But this is the talented individual who will create an emotional and compelling message.
 Usually the writer leads the project as well as creates the words, edits, proofreads, fact-checks and a dozen oversees a dozen other details.

 DESIGNER: On the visual side, the designer understands eye flow, the user experience, emotion and navigation.
 This is not simply about drawing a “pretty” website.
 A good designer brings both artistic skills and marketing smarts to the table.

 PROGRAMMER: There’s much about a complicated website that is invisible to the user.
 And, done well, the technical side will provide an effortless user experience and intuitive navigation that never gets in the way of the message.

 SEO EXPERT: Sometimes a skilled Search Engine Optimization person is needed to assure that the website is easily found and reaches the desired audience.
-The search engine “friendliness” can be lead by the writer, and in larger projects, with an SEO specialist on the team.
+The search engine “friendliness” can be lead by the writer, and in larger projects, with an expert in SEO for medical practices on the team.